This article is part of a larger series on Payroll Services.

-A learning management system (LMS) is a platform that makes it easy to organize, manage, and administer a business’ training content.
-Also commonly referred to as a training management system or learning experience platform, an LMS software simplifies the administration of employee-specific and companywide training while also tracking employee progress, performance, and satisfaction.
+A learning management system (LMS) is a platform that makes it easy to organize, manage, and administer your small business’ training content.
+Also commonly referred to as a training management system or learning experience platform, LMS software simplifies the administration of employee-specific and companywide training while tracking employee progress, performance, and satisfaction.
 This makes it an excellent solution for businesses in highly regulated industries and companies that prioritize employee training and growth.

 How Learning Management Systems Work

-LMSes can be cloud-based or software-based, and they enable business owners to organize and assign training and development resources.
-Cloud-based LMSes are hosted on the internet and are accessed by logging into a web portal that houses all of a business’ training materials.
+Cloud-based LMSs are hosted on the internet and accessed by logging in to a web portal that houses all of a business’ training materials.
 No software is required, so this is an excellent format for businesses that rely on remote training sessions.
-Software options, on the other hand, require employees to download the system onto their work devices, making that more cumbersome.

 If your business relies on an HRIS to manage its HR needs, integrating it with an LMS can improve data syncing and streamline reporting.
 Not only can an LMS-HRIS integration make it easier to track employee progress, but it can also simplify the onboarding process and reduce discrepancies and the amount of time spent entering data.

-Having all of your business’ HR and training data in one place can also help your team spot relationships between training and other important metrics like employee productivity, turnover, and satisfaction.
+Having all of your business’ HR and training data in one place can also help your team spot relationships between training and other important metrics like employee productivity, engagement, satisfaction, and turnover.

 If you already have an HRIS, contact your account manager to find out what kind of LMS options are available.
 Some platforms, like BambooHR, include built-in training tracking that can take the place of a full LMS; others require a third-party integration.

 The best LMS for your business depends on a number of factors, like budget, number of employees, and whether you’re in a highly regulated industry.
-However, there are several more common LMS features to look for when choosing a platform.
+However, there are several more common features to consider when choosing a platform.
 Some of the most helpful LMS features include the ones listed below.

 These automations and notifications also make it easier for HR to monitor where each individual learner is in the training process—and identify who is falling behind or failing to meet compliance requirements.
 For training beyond your company’s minimum requirements, many LMS options can use algorithms to make additional course recommendations based on the user’s interests, role, and performance.